-Following Lambert and Wheeler (2005).
-Dr. Watson conducted predictor selection using S-PLUS, which has a built-in logistic regression function.
+Following Lambert and Wheeler (2005), Dr. Watson conducted predictor selection using S-PLUS, which has a built-in logistic regression function.
 She used a process called screening regression to determine which candidate predictors to include in the logistic regression equation.
 In this approach, predictors were added to the equation one at a time.
-At each step, the candidate predictor that created the biggest reduction in the residual deviance was chosen as the next predictor in the equation.
-Figure 10 shows the percent reduction in residual deviance from the NULL model as each predictor was added.
-The Total Totals (TT) reduced the residual deviance by the most (~8%) and was chosen as the first predictor in the equation.
+At each development and verification dastep, the candidate predictor that created the biggest reduction in the residual deviance was chosen as the next predictor in the equation.
+Figure residual deviance from the NULL model as each predictor was tal Totals (TT) reduced the residual deviance by the most (~8%) and was chosen as the first predictor in the equation.
 The second predicregime, which brought the total reduction of residual deviance to ~13%.
 The Lifted Index (LI) and upper-level jet existence were the third and fourth predictors in the equation, respectively, producing the final reduction in residual deviance of 15%.